LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/local-pyspark-environment.md

 ## Troubleshooting
 These are solutions to random problems related to the local environment.

-**Issue**: After a system upgrade, scripts wouldn’t run in PyCharm because python.exe was not found.
+### Issue: After a system upgrade, scripts wouldn’t run in PyCharm because python.exe was not found.

 **Environment**: Windows